 - Withdrawal symptoms such as nausea, chills, tremors, vomiting

-Cocaine addiction treatment is a serious undertaking that requires the utmost of discipline and precision.
+Cocaine addiction treatment is a serious undertaking that requires discipline and continuous support.
 The risk of relapsing—in many cases, multiple times—is extremely high.
-For that reason, addicts should be aptly removed from any situations in which they’re most likely to use.
-When left to their own devices, most addicts won’t be able to handle the intense withdrawal symptoms that occur during detoxification or when trying to wean oneself off of hard drugs.
-As a result, they’ll most likely surrender to the easiest solution, which is to get more drugs and get high.
+For that reason, addicts should be removed from any situations in which they’re more likely to use.
+When left to their own devices, most addicts won’t be able to handle the intense withdrawal symptoms that occur during detoxification or when trying to wean oneself off of cocaine.
+As a result, they’ll most likely surrender to the easiest solution – relapse.

 While our top priority is getting our patients away from the substances that are slowly ruining their lives, we’re also committed to uncovering the underlying issues that led them down the wrong path.
 There are a great deal of emotional, physical, psychological, and even social factors that can influence a person to try drugs for the first time.
-In most cases, it’s not necessarily the substances themselves that a person develops a taste or craving for; rather it’s the feelings of elation associated with those substances that they desire the most.
+In most cases, it’s not necessarily the substances themselves that a person develops a taste or craving for; rather it’s the escape from reality associated with those substances that they desire the most.

-Freedom From Addiction is a renowned substance addiction treatment center located in Toronto, Ontario.
+Freedom From Addiction is a renowned cocaine addiction treatment center located in Toronto, Ontario.
 We’re one of the few privately owned rehabilitation centers in all of Canada that are fully licensed and recognized by Accreditation Canada.
 Our all-encompassing inpatient drug and alcohol treatment programs are fully customized to meet the individual needs of our patients, help relieve them of their addictions, confront their emotional triggers, help them re-integrate into society, and learn to live productive lives without being under the influence of substances.